Blood. Flower. Joy!

 Sing You?
 Poems.
 Lyrics.
 Songs.
 A Sequence.

 My second collection Blood.
 Flower.
-Joy! (plus an excessively long subtitle) is a sequence of short lyrics.
-It will be published in 2019 by Knives, Forks and Spoons Press and, subject to a successful funding bid to Arts Council England, poems from this collection will feature as part of the Blackpool Illuminations this year.
+Joy!
+(Knives, Forks and Spoons Press, 2019) is a sequence of short lyrics.
 Poems from Blood.
 Flower.
 Joy! have been published in Adjacent Pineapple, And Other Poems and Datableed.
 An earlier version of this project titled Away My Grievance won the 2018 Ivan Juritz Prize.

 About this project